-- 11.1 Inflight Emergency: Explain how to handle an emergency while in flight.
+11.1 Inflight Emergency: Explain how to handle an emergency while in flight.
 Demonstrate successful use of memory items and appropriate emergency checklists for various phases of flight.
-Demonstrate using a simulator, as available. - 11.2 Pilot Judgment and Decision-Making: Demonstrate an understanding of proper techniques for improving pilot judgment and decision-making skills in every aspect of the pre-flight, in-flight, and post-flight stages.
+Demonstrate using a simulator, (as available).

+11.2 Pilot Judgment and Decision-Making: Demonstrate an understanding of proper techniques for improving pilot judgment and decision-making skills in every aspect of the pre-flight, in-flight, and post-flight stages.

-- P21: Partnership for 21st Century Skills - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.
+- P21: Partnership for 21st Century Skills Framework for 21st Century Learning - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.